Dorchester, Dorset: Modern

 The Duchy land was farmed under the open field system until 1874 when it was enclosed – or consolidated – into three large farms by the landowners and residents.
 The enclosures were followed by a series of key developments for the town: the enclosing of Poundbury hillfort for public enjoyment in 1876, the 'Fair Field' (new site for the market, off Weymouth Avenue) in 1877, the Recreation Ground (also off Weymouth Avenue) opening in 1880, and the Eldridge Pope Brewery of 1881, adjacent to the railway line to Southampton.
 Salisbury Field was retained for public use in 1892 and land was purchased in 1895 for the formal Borough Gardens, between West Walks and Cornwall Road.
 The clock and bandstand were added in 1898.

 A permanent military presence was established in the town with the completion of the Depot Barracks in 1881.
 The High West Street drill hall was created, by converting a private house, around the same time.

 Land was developed for housing outside the walls including the Cornwall Estate, between the Borough Gardens and the Great Western Railway from 1876 and the Prince of Wales Estate from 1880.
 Land for the Victoria Park Estate was bought in 1896 and building began in 1897, Queen Victoria's Diamond Jubilee year.
 The lime trees in Queen's Avenue were planted in February 1897.

+The Dorchester Urban District lost only two civilian lives to enemy action during the Second World War.

-Poundbury is the western extension of the town, constructed since 1993 according to urban village principles on Duchy of Cornwall land owned by Prince Charles.
+Poundbury is the western extension of the town, constructed since 1993 according to urban village principles on Duchy of Cornwall land owned by Charles III.
 Being developed over 25 years in four phases, it will eventually have 2,500 dwellings and a population of about 6,000.
-Prince Charles was involved with the development's design.
+Charles was involved with the development's design.